 Stuck and need some help?Talk to a Human

-This guide will show you how to configure your Windows computer with other DNS server addresses.
+This guide will show you how to change the DNS settings on your Windows device.

 On your Windows device, press the Windows key ⊞ + R on your keyboard to open the Run prompt.
 Type ncpa.cpl.
 Click OK.

-Double-click Internet Protocol Version 4 (if that does not appear, just Internet Protocol):
+Double-click Internet Protocol Version 4 (or just Internet Protocol).

 A note about PPPoE